Building a custom paymaster

 }

-1. Compile and deploy the contracts from the project root and execute the deployment script:
+1. Compile and the contracts from the project root:

 yarn hardhat compile